ENCCS/gpu-programming/content/4-gpu-concepts.rst

 An example of task parallelism is cooking: slicing vegetables and grilling are very different tasks and can be done at the same time.
 Note that the tasks can consume totally different resources, which also can be explored.

+. admonition:: In short
+   :class: dropdown

+   - Computing problems can be parallelized in distributed memory or shared memory architectures.
+   - In distributed memory, each unit operates independently, with no direct memory access between nodes.
+   - In shared memory, units have access to the same memory and can communicate through shared variables.
+   - Parallel programming can be process-based (distributed memory) or thread-based (shared memory).
+   - Process-based parallelism uses independent processes with separate memory spaces and explicit message passing.
+   - Thread-based parallelism uses lightweight threads that share the same memory space and communicate through shared memory.
+   - Data parallelism distributes data across computational units, processing them with the same or similar operations.
+   - Task parallelism involves multiple independent tasks that perform different operations on the same or different data.
+   - Task parallelism involves executing different tasks concurrently, leveraging different resources.

 GPU Execution Model
 -------------------